 Should the Town work with local farmers to explore the value of a rail siding to provide access for Mars Hill’s agricultural products?

 Many younger people focus much of their recreational activity on walking, hiking, and biking.
 As part of promoting Mars Hill as the “healthiest place to live” should the Town invest in upgrading existing sidewalks and trails and constructing new ones to support efforts to cast the Town as a destination for incoming tourists and travelers?

+What should Mars Hill do to encourage large employers to promote car pooling, improvement of services and use of ARTS, or other approaches to reduce the number of miles traveled in individual vehicles to access employment, goods, and services?